 Household appliances such as washing machines or driers will soon automatically run at times when electricity is cheaper.
 Such trends mean energy providers need to become energy managers and better integrate renewable energy sources into the power grid.
 At the same time, energy providers need to advise customers on how to sensibly use energy and save on energy costs in addition to supplying them with electricity and gas.
 These are the objectives we have in mind as we develop new products and services to fulfil our future roles as energy providers.

 “The question is no longer whether most cars will be powered by electricity in the future.
 The only question is how soon this transformation will take place.
-The aim of my work is to make the transition take place as soon as possible!”
+Developing customer-friendly charging solutions is an important factor for the success of sustainable and forward-looking mobility!“

-Studies by Hochschule Ruhr West (Ruhr West University of Applied Sciences) show that a household can reduce its heat consumption by up to 25 per cent using the wireless system. innogy SmartHome also makes the home safer, thanks to the integration of fire detectors, burglary protection system and cameras.
-Users can stay informed about everything that’s happening at home via text message or e-mail.
+Studies by Hochschule Ruhr-West (Ruhr West University of Applied Sciences) show that a household can reduce its heat consumption by up to 25 per cent using the wireless system.
+With connected smoke detectors, door and window sensors, cameras and motion sensors, innogy SmartHome also makes homes safer and more secure: Users can stay informed about everything happening at home via push messages, e-mails or text messages.

 The smart home can now be controlled remotely.